Linked List (Chain Storage)

 // now the linked list becomes 1 -> 2 -> 3 -> 5

-Deleting an Element at the End of a Singly Linked List
+Deleting the Tail Node in a Singly Linked List

-This operation is relatively simple.
-Locate the second-to-last node and set its next
+This operation is simple.
+Just find the second-to-last node and set its next

 pointer to null: